Contact Us Today

 Webtech Wireless’ Quadrant solution provides state-of-the-art Hours of Service (HOS) reporting that will save you thousands of dollars in errors, overtime, and even non-compliance fines.

-Without an electronic on-board reporting tool (EOBR) solution, the most common practice is for paperwork to be completed at the end of the day—almost always billed as overtime hours.
+Without an Electronic Logging Device (ELD) technology, formally known as an Electronic On-Board Recorder (EOBR) solution, the most common practice is for paperwork to be completed at the end of the day—almost always billed as overtime hours.
 Quadrant’s MDT device records HOS information automatically and reports it to head office in real time.

 Steve Gaston, Information Services Manager at Sierra Pacific Industries, estimates that before their Quadrant implementation, drivers were spending over twenty minutes of overtime per day filling out paperwork.
 This time has been completely eliminated by their deployment of a complete Quadrant solution.
 Based on 225 drivers working 200 days/year, their savings in costs were over $300,000 per year.